Folktales from Other Parts of the World

+In this case, the girl trims her stick in an effort to hide its growth, thereby proving her guilt.
 The Jataka, the birth stories, found in India tell of the previous reincarnations of the Buddha and are known to have existed as early as the fifth century.
 A.D.

 Many of these tales are moralistic or religious in nature.
 In Margaret Hodge's Hidden in the Sand, a caravan of traders becomes lost in the desert and is in danger of dying of thirst.

 A young boy finds a small plant growing in the sand and urges the men to dig for water.
 When they have dug a deep hole and found only hard rock, they ridicule the boy.

 The youngster won't give up and climbs down into the hole.
 When he strikes the rock with a hammer, it bursts in two, and cool clean water gushes out.